 Give it a Thorough Clean

-First impressions matter and this could not be true when it comes to selling used cars.
+First impressions matter and this could not be true when it comes to selling used cars at a car service dealership.
 The shinier and cleaner your vehicle looks, the more bucks you will get from the sale.
 The better it looks, the easier it will be for a car dealer to picture it sitting on their forecourt.
 By investing as little as $60 on a thorough clean, you will probably make two to three times that amount back as it will be more appealing in the eyes of the buyer.

 Take it For Servicing